 Not all memory relates with intuition the same

 In a 2006 study, Frank and other researchers3 tested the effect of impairing explicit memory on the decision making of healthy participants (23 of them).
-They used Midazolam, a common drug used in medical procedures that works on the hippocampus in such a way that it induces temporary amnesia, which can be beneficial for both the patient and the surgeon.

 Note that the hippocampus is considered the site of the brain associated with the primary memory processes.